coccoinomane/web3cli/README.md

 web3 -n binance balance "Binance hot wallet"
 ```

-You can see the list of saved addresses.
-Running
+To see the list of saved addresses, run:

 ```bash
 web3 address list
 ```

-will produce the following output:
+which will produce the following output:

 ```
 | LABEL               | ADDRESS                                    |